-Helping the State build a better future for these children through educational achievement is the goal of Georgia Appleseed project, 'Enhancing Education Stability for Foster Children.'
+Helping the State build a better future for these children through educational achievement is the goal of Georgia Appleseed project, 'Educational Stability for Children in Care.'
 In partnership with Families First, a nonprofit with a long history of seeking sustainable solutions for children and their families, this project will seek to enhance 'education stability' to Children in Care and improve educational focus and outcomes.
 This includes

 - providing for a child to remain in their school of origin despite changes in placement;

 - if change in schools is in the best interest of the child, then assuring the transition is as timely and seamless as possible;

 - access to effective services and supports (such as tutoring, credit recovery, and special education) to ensure successful completion of high school;

 - post-secondary tuition assistance and other support to help a child succeed in college.